rstms/alpine-awscli2/README.md

 While this method works on the list of supported environments, it fails on Alpine Linux due to limitations of the non-standard installation mechanism.
-One problem involves glibc dependency, but this isn't actually a requirement for the awscli module or any of its dependencies despite what you might have read.
-With proper system configuration, unmodified AWS source builds and installs without issue using just the standard Python tools on Alpine.
+One problem involves glibc dependency, but this isn't a requirement for the awscli module or for any of its dependencies despite what many have written.
+With proper system configuration, unmodified AWS sources build and install without issue using just the standard Python tools on Alpine.

 The dockerhub image provides a minimal configuration single command installation.